codus/codelog/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6f5885536c6b5c82f304/maintainability)](https://codeclimate.com/github/codus/codelog/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/6f5885536c6b5c82f304/test_coverage)](https://codeclimate.com/github/codus/codelog/test_coverage)

 This gem provides a simple way to manage changelogs, avoiding conflicts and missplaced informations.
-Changes are handled as if they were "migrations" and built when the version is closed, allowing a more precise knowledge of what changes were made to what version.
+Changes are handled as if they were "migrations" and built when releasing a version, allowing a more precise knowledge of what changes were made to what version.

 ## Installation